NifTK/NiftyNet/doc/source/config_spec.md

 Because the network reads [batch_size](#batch-size) windows at each iteration, this value is set to at least `batch_size * 2.5` to allow for a possible randomised buffer, i.e. `max(queue_length, round(batch_size * 2.5))`.

+###### `keep_prob`
+The probability that each element is kept if dropout is supported by the network.
+The default value is `0.5`, meaning randomly dropout at the ratio of 0.5.
+This is also used as a default value at inference stage.

+To achieve a deterministic inference, set `keep_prob=1`;
+to draw stochastic samples at inferece, set `keep_prob` to a value in between 0 and 1.

+In the case of drawing multiple Monte Carlo samples, the user can run the inference command mutiple times, with each time a different `save_seg_dir`, for
+example:

+`python net_segment.py inference ... --save_seg_dir run_2 --keep_prob 0.5`.

 ##### Volume-normalisation